top of page

 ANGER MANAGEMENT CLASSES/GROUPS AVAILABLE

 In our open discussion anger management groups you will learn valuable tools to handle anger-triggering situations.
 Our anger management groups focus on research-oriented techniques to improve communication, increase self-awareness, develop non-conflict negotiation skills, and enhance stress management and problem-solving techniques.
 Topics such as parenting techniques, intimate partner relationship issues, anger in the workplace, and road rage are discussed.
 Please contact Emerge from Anger’s executive director, Mark S. Miller, MA, LMFT at (661) 255-6634 or on his cell to text/call at (818) 631-2617, for more information.
 If he is not by the phone, he will try and call you back within an hour.
-You can also meet him at the office, Monday, Tuesday and Wednesday at 8 pm (Friday at 6), or usually just before the hour earlier in the day (afternoon).
-You can text him to be sure he will be there.

 SCHEDULE OF DOMESTIC VIOLENCE CLASSES/GROUPS